CX-Box/cxbox-doc/docs/navigation/tabs/standard/basicdevelop/tabfordevelop.md

 * Add widget [ThirdLevelMenu](/navigation/tabs/standard/basicdevelop/tabfordevelop/#tab-levels) in selected view
 * Add selected view to the **.screen.json** with type [Aggregate view](/navigation/tabs/standard/basicdevelop/tabfordevelop/#options-for-adding-a-view-to-the-screen)
-* The name of the level 2 tab on which the level 3 tabs will be located = title view see more [How add name for tab](/navigation/tab/typestandard/basic/tabfordevelop/#how-add-name-for-tab)
+* The name of the level 2 tab on which the level 3 tabs will be located = title field see more [How add name for tab](/navigation/tabs/standard/basicdevelop/tabfordevelop/#how-add-name-for-tab)
-* The name of the level 3 tab = *Title* view. see more [How add name for tab](/navigation/tab/typestandard/basic/tabfordevelop/#how-add-name-for-tab)
+* The name of the level 3 tab = *Title* view. see more [How add name for tab](/navigation/tabs/standard/basicdevelop/tabfordevelop/#how-add-name-for-tab)

 ![thirdleveltopdev.gif](thirdleveltopdev.gif)